zzz136454872/_vimrc/readme.md

 1. autocompile
-    now it can compile (or run) c, cpp, java and go. of course, it needs the help of compilers.
+    now it can compile (or run) c, cpp, java and go. of course, it needs the compiler.

 ## plug-ins
 1. vim-plug